WOMEN ARTISANS IN THE PERUVIAN ANDES

 Traditional Andean Culture

-Thousands of travelers pass through the Sacred Valley of the Incas each year.
+Millions of travelers pass through the Sacred Valley of the Incas each year.
 People from highly-developed countries visit the Andes, astonished by the incredible views and local customs.
 To outsiders, the traditional culture is beautiful and novel.
 The dances, food, and Inca-inspired textiles are hard not to love.

 At the core of these traditions are women.
 Women who learned how to spin yarn using a top spindle from her grandmother, or create elaborate dresses for dancing, or add that special flavor to her homemade hot sauce or aji.
-The dedication and care of women keeps Pervuvian culture alive.
+The dedication and care of women keeps Peruvian culture alive.

 A Weaver's Daily Life